blekr/angular-crop/README.md

 <img src="" angular-crop angular-crop-data="data" angular-crop-events="events" />
 ```

-or you can use service instead of directive.
+or you can use service instead of directive. <br>
 controller:
 ```js
 define(['app', 'angular-crop'], function (app, angularCrop) {